Your check engine light comes on — you’ll need a car diagnostic test. What does it mean, how much should it cost, and where can you get one?

-4. Credit card with no interest offer
+4. Credit card with a no interest offer

-Lastly, consider a credit card with a no-interest introductory period.
+Lastly, consider getting a credit card with a no-interest introductory period.
 During the promotional period, you will pay no interest on your balance.
 If you use it to pay for car repairs, you will have time to pay it off before the interest kicks in.

 Get your car back on the road

 Even though a car diagnostic test can bring bad news, the sooner you find out about a problem, the better.
-Otherwise, one problem can quickly turn into many more.
+Otherwise, one problem can turn into many more.